6 Best Pregnancy Supplements For a First Time Mom

 Supporting maternal bone health: Vitamin D is essential for the mother’s health during pregnancy.
 Adequate vitamin D intake may help support bone health and reduce the risk of osteoporosis in pregnant women.

-It’s possible to get vitamin D from food sources, such as fatty fish and fortified foods, or through supplements.
+It’s possible to get vitamin D from food sources, such as fatty fish and fortified foods or supplements.

 I used this one from Nordic Naturals in addition to my prenatal vitamin.